laireyx/react-worker-hooks/README.md

 - `.on(eventType, handler)`
   Register a handler for `eventType`.
 The return value of the handler will be passed back to the `WorkerInstance.task()` or `WorkerInstance.taskWithTransferable()`.
   As mentioned above, If multiple handlers are registered on a single event, all of those listeners will be called and the return values are discarded except the first arrived one.

+- `.onTransfer(eventType, handler)`
+  Register a handler for `eventType`.
+The return value of the handler will be passed back to the `WorkerInstance.task()` or `WorkerInstance.taskWithTransferable()`.
+  The difference between `WorkerBridge.on()` and this method is the return type. this method should wrap value with `WrapTransferable` before return. `WorkerBridge` will transfer objects instead of copying them.

+## WrapTransferable(Worker)

+These methods are available via `react-worker-hooks/worker`

+- `new WrapTransferable<T>(response, transfer)`
+  Wrap handler response and mark which object(s) are transferable.